AMSP-04/NETN-LOG/NETN-LOG.md

 7. A `ServiceComplete` message from the provider and a `ServiceReceived` message from the consumer indicate completion and acceptance of the service delivery.
 The order in which these messages are send depend on whether the service delivery is controlled by the provider (default) or by the consumer.

-# Transfer and Repair of Entities
+# Transport and Repair of Entities

 ## Repair Service